zydrunas-pavinksnis/Project-Manager/README.md

 Creaste new directory in C:PrgramFiles/AMPPS/WWW...
 Paste index.php file

-Also use datefile.sql SQL dump file
+DB structure and records are exported to datafile.sql SQL dump file.